hocuscodus/qed-lang/_tutorial/11-instances.md

 Here the class declaration is the constructor, the `a` parameter and `double` local variable are fields and the nested function `printDouble()` is a method.
 Upon instantating the class, the `obj` instance contains both fields and the method, reachable by the `.` operator.

-QED does not support null instance pointers.
-Use an explicit array with one or zero element to emulate the null case.

 Classes are also first-class citizens.

 A class interface can be created like a function interface.
 It can also be used with the `*` symbol to refer to a class pointer.
 The class can be instantiated and an instance object (without `*`) is returned.